ilkericyuz/excel2access/README.md

 A Microsoft Excel class module which lets you to connect and manipulate Microsoft Access databases.

 You can interact with a MS Access database without any MS SQL knowledge.
-DatabaseUtility class generates SQL inside of it and executes is for you.
+DatabaseUtility class generates SQL inside of it and executes it for you.

 Example of selecting data from database: